Are lift-top coffee tables worth it?

 In the hybrid-work era, the coffee table has quietly evolved from a static footrest into a primary living room workstation.
 Video calls, deep-focus typing, and dining now converge on a single surface.
 However, this evolution has exposed a hard truth: not all lift-top coffee tables are engineered for daily use.

-While many look identical on a screen, long-term safety and comfort depend entirely on mechanical anatomy.
-This guide moves beyond style and toward engineering performance, building on the framework established in The Ultimate Guide and the maintenance protocols of our Longevity Manual.
+While many look identical on a screen, long-term safety and comfort depend entirely on mechanical anatomy—and on how the top’s geometry behaves once it starts moving.
+(Shape changes edge reach, corner collision risk, and perceived bulk in tight rooms—covered in our coffee table shapes guide.)
+This guide moves beyond style and toward engineering performance, building on the framework established in Comprehensive Coffee Table Guide and the maintenance protocols of our Longevity Manual.

 Dynamic Leverage: The physical force created when a tabletop moves upward and forward.
 This shift in the center of gravity requires a "counterweighted base" to prevent the table from tipping when a laptop or meal is added to the extended surface.